nirix/unframework/README.md

 There are no controllers, no database models, no templating systems.

+An example site can be found in the `app/` directory.

 ## Requirements

 - Latest, _actively supported_, stable version of PHP